meedan/check-api/README.md

 #### Add new settings fields

-* Create a method on model to receive the data and set it to the setting field On `app/models/team.rb`
+* Create a method on model to receive the data and set it to the setting field.
+For example, in `app/models/team.rb`:

 ```ruby
   def media_verification_statuses=(statuses)
     self.send(:set_media_verification_statuses, statuses)